 According to the World Health Organization (WHO), 450 million people in the world suffer from mental, neurological or behavioural problems.
 This is why the Montreal World Health Organization (WHO)/Pan American Health Organization (PAHO) Collaborating Centre works with researchers at the Douglas Institute to improve access to mental health care around the world.

-Created at the Douglas Institute in 1982, the Montreal WHO/PAHO Collaborating Centre is particularly active in Latin American countries where there are clear mental health needs and a glaring lack of mental health specialists.
+Created at the Douglas Institute in 1982, the Montreal WHO/PAHO Collaborating Centre takes a global perspective in mental health.
+It is particularly active in Latin American countries where there are clear mental health needs and a glaring lack of mental health specialists.

 Towards better mental health policies